pjaos/ws/README.md

 ```

-The `--root` path must be provides an should point to the web server root folder.
+The `--root` path must be provided and should point to the web server root folder.

 The `--cgi` folder is optional.